 IFIC’s role – don’t set standards; dealers – training advisors to be aware and consider settlement what’s cash and available; FS not anything; regulators standoffish and not taking a stronger role, communicate to fund and inv assn about what they could expect

-What are the implications of this one-day settlement mismatch for clients, advisors, fund managers, dealers, and their service providers?
+What are the implications of this one-day settlement mismatch for clients, advisors, fund managers, dealers and their service providers?

-After North-American markets move to T+1 settlement in late May 2024, a client who wants to sell a mutual fund in Canada to buy an ETF, stock, or bond will have to pay for their purchase on the next business day (T+1), while proceeds of the mutual fund they are redeeming may only be received a day later (T+2).
+After North-American markets move to T+1 settlement in May 2024, a client who wants to sell a mutual fund in Canada to buy an ETF, stock, or bond will have to pay for their purchase on the next business day (T+1), while proceeds of the mutual fund they are redeeming may only be received the day after (T+2).

 A mismatch means that a client will have to hold more in lower-earning money-market funds that settle on T+1, have extra non-earning cash on hand, or borrow short term.